jhackshaw/tspvis/src/content/heuristic-improvement/twoOptInversion.md

 # Two-Opt inversion

-This is a heuristic, genetic algorithm.
-It continuously evolves to a better path until it can't find a better evolution.

-It is also known as 2-opt, 2-opt mutation, and cross-aversion.
+This algorithm is also known as 2-opt, 2-opt mutation, and cross-aversion.
 The general goal is to find places where the path crosses over itself, and then "undo" that crossing.
 It repeats until there are no crossings.
 A characteristic of this algorithm is that afterwards the path is guaranteed to have no crossings.

 1. While a better path has not been found.
 2. For each pair of points: